|

 attention to income redistribution because families and businesses take

 care of their own.
-Social security costs will increase as a growing
+Social security costs are increasing as a growing

 percentage of the population reach retirement age.